zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

----

-Another application of Euler's formulae given by Eqn.
-18.13? splits the integral in two again:
+After inverting the Euler's formula (cf. Eqn.
+18.13?), we may split the integral in two again:

 $$ \tag{23.19}
 	I_{ada}(\theta)